Custom Events in SAP Event Mesh. Step-by-Step (Part 1 – Create a Custom Event)

 Go to Transaction

 SWO1 and create a subtype of BUS1001.
-Maintain the details as shown in Figure 3.
+Maintain the details as illustrated in the accompanying figure.

 Step 3: Create a Change Event

-Now we can click on the “Change” button to have a look at our newly created ZBUS1001 Object.
-It is now a copy of BUS1001 and we will add our change event here.
+- Click on the “Change” button to review the newly created ZBUS1001 Object.
+It is now a copy of BUS1001, and we will add our change event here.

-Place your curser on the event and release it:
+Place your cursor on the event and release it:

 Edit -> Change Release Status -> Object Type -> To implemented.

-Edit -> Change Release Status -> Object Type Component -> To released.
+Edit -> Change Release Status -> Object Type Component -> To implemented.

 Step 4: Event Linkage for Change Documents

-Now that we created our new ZBUS1001 Object Type, we want to link it to a change event in the System.
+Now that we have created our new ZBUS1001 Object Type, the next step is to link it to a change event in the system.